With winter comes the risk of

 hypothermia.
 Hypothermia, defined as below-normal body temperature, can be life-threatening if not promptly treated.

 According to the National Institute on Aging (NIA), older people have an increased risk for hypothermia.
 As people age, the natural ability to keep warm in the cold may decrease.
-Inactivity, illness, and certain medicines make it even harder to stay warm.
+Inactivity, illness, and certain medications make it even harder to stay warm.
+Learn the signs of hypothermia.
+The sooner treatment starts, the better the outcome.

 - Unusual changes in behavior